zhengwei101/PQBox/README.md

 # PQBox
-A collection of some tool applications
+> A collection of some applications base on Duilib.
+> PQ is an abbreviation of the Chinese pinyin for 皮球.